When I was at school, I remember feeling helpless when it came to choosing my A-Levels.

 I didn’t know what I wanted to do at that age.
 Nothing was jumping out at me, and it seemed to be only me feeling that way.
 All my friends had it sussed.

 I ended up pulling out of my A-levels halfway through knowing that it wasn’t my path.

-I got myself a job as a receptionist, made my way up to management level, managing a team, and stayed at this organisation for 13 years and counting.
+I got myself a job as a receptionist, made my way up to management level and stayed at this organisation for 13 years and counting.
 I have always known that this is not where my heart lies.

 In this time, I have had two beautiful daughters, Heidi and Annie, who gave me a completely new lease of life.
 I became obsessed with taking pictures and videos of them which in turn lead me to buying a hobbyist camera.

-Before long, my friends were asking me to take pictures of their children which made me realise how much I enjoyed it, seeing their faces when I delivered the pictures, it was an amazing feeling.
+Before long, my friends were asking me to take pictures of their children which made me realise how much I enjoyed it.
+Seeing their faces when I delivered the pictures was an amazing feeling.

 Finding a mentor

 I emailed the only lady I knew who was a photographer, as she photographed my wedding in 2014.
 Little did I know she would play a huge part in my journey.
 Within a couple of days, she rang me and we spent an hour talking about photography; camera, lenses, software, training.

 With her support, I then began to hone my craft and my pictures became more professional.